 Employer-sponsored coverage is adequate if it meets the minimum value test.
-A plan meets this test if it pays at least 60 percent of the cost of coverage of essential health benefits for a typical population, after accounting for cost-sharing charges required under the plan.
+A plan meets this test if it is designed to pay at least 60 percent of the total cost of benefits expected to be incurred under the plan.
 This is not something that employees can determine on their own - it is a technical calculation usually determined by an actuary.
 Employees can learn whether their health plan meets minimum value by requesting a Summary of Benefits and Coverage (SBC) from their employer.
-The SBC is a required plan document and should clearly state whether the plan meets the minimum value requirement.
+Health insurance companies are required to produce an SBC for all plans, and the SBC should clearly state whether the plan meets the minimum value requirement.

-What benefits must employersponsored insurance cover?
+What benefits must employer-sponsored insurance cover?

 Every health plan, including all employer-sponsored coverage, is required to meet important standards.
 First, plans cannot place lifetime or annual caps on coverage.
-In addition, plans must limit enrollees' out-of-pocket expenses so an individual enrollee will not pay more than \$6,350 for in-network care in a calendar year.
-In addition, all plans (except grandfathered plans in place prior to when these standards became effective) must cover preventive services with no cost-sharing charges.
+In addition, plans must limit enrollees' out-of-pocket expenses so an individual enrollee will not pay more than a certain amount for in-network care in a calendar year.
+(In 2024, the maximum out-of-pocket limit is \$9,450.)
+In addition, all plans (except grandfathered plans in place prior to when these standards became effective) must cover preventive services with no cost sharing.

-Most small employers that offer coverage purchase it in the small-group insurance market, which requires that every plan cover ten categories of care known as the essential health benefits.
+Most small employers that offer coverage purchase it in the small-group insurance market, which requires that every plan cover ten categories of services known as the essential health benefits.

-How is the affordability of employersponsored coverage measured?
+How is the affordability of employer-sponsored coverage measured?

-Employer-sponsored coverage is considered to be affordable to the employee if the contribution the employee is required to pay is less than 9.5 percent of the employee's household income, regardless of the cost to cover family members.
-If coverage is affordable and meets minimum value, the employee is not eligible for premium tax credits.
+Employer-sponsored coverage is considered to be affordable to the employee if the employee's share of the premium is less than 8.39 percent of the employee's household income in 2024, regardless of the cost to cover family members.
+If coverage is affordable and meets minimum value, the employee is not eligible for a premium tax credit.
 For example:

-Jose and Alma Reyes are married and have two children.
+▶ Jose and Alma Reyes are married and have two children.
 Jose has an annual salary of \$25,000.
 Alma earns \$10,000 from part-time work.
-Jose's premium contribution toward his employer-sponsored health insurance costs \$2,500 per year to cover only him (or 7.1 percent of household income).
-Jose's health insurance is considered affordable because it costs less than 9.5 percent of Jose and Alma's household income, even though it is 10 percent of Jose's income alone.
-If their household income decreases - for example, if

-Alma loses her job - then Jose's insurance would not be considered affordable.
-In that situation Jose and Alma could "jump the firewall" and become eligible for premium tax credits.
-[In either scenario, their children are likely eligible for Medicaid or the Children's Health Insurance Program (CHIP).]
+Jose's share of the premium for his employer-sponsored health insurance is \$2,500 per year to cover only him (or 7.1 percent of household income).
+Jose's health insurance is considered affordable because it costs less than 8.39 percent of Jose and Alma's household income, even though it is 10 percent of Jose's income alone.
+If their household income decreases - for example, if Alma loses her job - then Jose's insurance would not be considered affordable.
+In that situation Jose and Alma could "jump the firewall" and become eligible for a premium tax credit.
+In either scenario, their children are likely eligible for Medicaid.